 It was a shoestring affair for the Americans.
-The team was not supported by US Squash, so had to raise funds privately: a number of supporters donated, Manta gave racquets and bags and Dunlop gave them four dozen balls.
+Until recently, junior teams had to raise their own funds to travel and compete: a number of supporters donated, Manta gave racquets and bags and Dunlop gave them four dozen balls.
 On the plane they sewed USA letters onto their Adidas warmups.
 Unable to afford the tournament hotel, they billeted with locals in Kungalv.
 The U.S. team won the women’s team event, and Alicia McConnell captured the women’s individual tournament.

 The event was sanctioned by the International Squash Rackets Federation (today the World Squash Federation) and the boys’ draws were always considered official.
 The girls’ draws were also—to a point.
 The gold medals were inscribed “World Jun.
 Champs Kungalv 1980” but Alicia McConnell’s individual trophy was called the “Swedish Open Girls Championship.”
 The girls’ draws, it turned out, were not sanctioned by the Women’s International Squash Rackets Federation, a separate governing body founded in 1979 and absorbed into the ISRF in 1985.
 Led by the redoubtable Janet Morgan Shardlow, the WISRF didn’t want the ISRF running any women’s world championships.